-A presentation outline is an initial plan of your future presentation.
-It allows you to understand on which points to concentrate and what structure it is best to apply.
-Having a plan would make working on a presentation much easier and would save you a ton of time and money.
+What is a presentation outline?
+A presentation outline is an initial plan for your future presentation.
+It lets you understand which points to concentrate on and which structure to apply.
+A plan helps creating a presentation outline much easier and saves time and money.
 So, let’s dive straight into some useful tips!

 Determine your presentation goal